syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 # Selection in WinUI Chart (SfCartesianChart)

-Cartesian chart supports selection that allows to select a segment or series in the chart by using [ChartSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html).
+Cartesian chart supports selection that allows to select a segment or series in the chart by using [SelectionBehavior]() property.

-## Enable Selection
+## Enable DataPoint Selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html) and set it to the `SelectionBehavior` property of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).
-And also need to set the [SelectionBrush](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SelectionBrush) property to highlight the segment in the chart.
+To enable the datapoint selection in chart, create an instance of [DataPointSelectionBehavior]() and set it to the `SelectionBehavior` property of chart series.
+And also need to set the [SelectionBrush]() property to highlight the segment in the chart.

 {% tabs %}